cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Applications that only use the single-shot APIs described in {{single-shot-apis}} should use the Setup `info` parameter for specifying auxiliary authenticated information.
-Implementations which only expose single-shot APIs should not allow applications to use both Setup and Context auxiliary information parameters.
+Implementations which only expose single-shot APIs should not allow applications to use both Setup `info` and Context `aad` or `exporter_context` auxiliary information parameters.

 ## Errors {#api-errors}